Sunshine in a bag …

 The diverse range of flavour profiles reflect the varied and different growing regions and there are plenty of areas where conditions for coffee cultivation are very good.
 Rwanda has distinct wet and dry seasons and average temperatures from 15℃ - 28℃.
 In the cup, we look for blackcurrant, black grapes and dark cherries - plenty of wine-like characteristics.

 Farmers typically have fairly small parcels of land, coffee growers will group together to form co-operatives which are generally named after the washing station that processes the cherries delivered by these groups of smallholders.
 Similar to Kenya, the washing station will use their specially trained staff to process the coffee in a consistent and uniform manner.

 Coffee has been a pillar of the Rwandan economy since the 1930s but in recent years the coffee industry was severely threatened by the global coffee price drop in the 1990s, followed by the Rwandan Civil War which left the country broken and vital coffee infrastructure destroyed.

 Rwanda has made a truly remarkable comeback and is now known as a powerhouse of Africa; it’s very well organised with minimal crime and corruption compared to many other countries in the region - a huge benefit for the coffee industry.
 Government reforms have made it easier to sell coffee and projects run by NGOs have had a huge impact on the way producers manage traceability making this small but mighty country a very important speciality coffee origin.

-We still have a limited amount of our Rwanda Nyungwe, a naturally processed lot from Bernard Uwitije - click below to find out more!
+We always have a selection of African coffees available - click below to find out more!